 Multi-purpose compost is great for use throughout the garden – everything from flower beds and borders to potted plants and shrubs will benefit from this type of compost.

-Compost for hanging baskets & patio pots
+Compost for hanging baskets and patio pots

 Look for composts specifically formulated for hanging baskets and patio pots.
 These feature slow-release fertilisers that will help plants flower throughout the summer.
 These composts also usually feature moisture retention properties to keep plants well fed on hot days.